CharlesDLandau/serve-md/DeepRacerBlog07112019.md

 ### Principle Three: Go Fast

 This should be self explanatory, so why am I mentioning it?
-The model is solving a complex problem involving steering, speed, but also longeivty (finish the whole race and all that entails) and stability (don't zig-zag).
+The model is solving a complex problem involving steering, speed, but also longevity (finish the whole race and all that entails) and stability (don't zig-zag).
 DeepRacer poses all those problems to you, but it's fundamentally a race.
-In some other context, like with real cars, you wouldn't accept a model that crashes.
-This isn't that.
-Go as fast as you can without crashing all the time.
+In some other context, like with real cars, you wouldn't accept a model that crashes. **This isn't that.** Go as fast as you can without crashing all the time.
 Yes, punish crashing.
-Yes steering is important.
+Yes, steering is important.
 Still you are training a racer and racers wanna go fast.

 ### Bonus Principle: Have Fun

 There are a lot of companies, some of them pretty large, that are represented in the top teir of this race.
 Some of them have a car and a track of their own and run in-house competitions in parallel to the global DeepRacer league. **Resist the urge to be discouraged by this.** This is very similar to how traditional racing leagues play out...**but unlike those leagues the barrier to entry is very low.** The cost of a training hour is about 3USD.
-On a couple hundred bucks we were able to acheive world class performance in reinforcement learning and give Fortune 100 companies like Capital One a run for their money. **So relax and have fun.**
+On a couple hundred bucks we were able to acheive world class performance in reinforcement learning and give teams from Fortune 100 companies like Capital One a run for their money. **So relax and have fun.**

+## Congratulations to the medalists, [Atchima, Michael and Nelson](https://twitter.com/AWSonAir/status/1149442689940819969)!

 ### Other Thoughts on the Summit:

-1. Met a lot of cool people.
+1. We met a BUNCH of cool people.
-2. Learned about a ton of cool services and technologies (Honorable mentions include [AWS CDK](https://aws.amazon.com/cdk), [Kong](https://konghq.com/kong/), [DataDog](https://www.datadoghq.com/))
+2. We learned about a ton of cool services and technologies (Honorable mentions include [AWS CDK](https://aws.amazon.com/cdk), [Kong](https://konghq.com/kong/), [DataDog](https://www.datadoghq.com/))
-3. Had a ton of fun.
+3. We had a ton of fun.